-Payment Card Industry Data Security Standard (PCI DSS) Level 2 merchants are those that process between 1 and 6 million Visa, Mastercard, and Discover transactions per year; 50,000 to 2 million sales using American Express, and fewer than 1 million JCB International credit card transactions.
+The Payment Card Industry Data Security Standard (PCI DSS) Level 2 merchants process between 1 and 6 million Visa, Mastercard, and Discover transactions yearly, 50,000 to 2 million American Express sales, and fewer than 1 million JCB International credit card transactions.

 Service providers–entities that process credit card payments for merchants and their financial institutions (also known as “acquiring banks”) or that handle card and cardholder data in some other capacity, such as data destruction–qualify as PCI Compliance Level 2 if they process, store, or transmit fewer than 300,000 total card transactions annually.

-If your enterprise qualifies as merchant Level 2 or service provider Level 2, it won’t need a yearly onsite audit by a Qualified Security Assessor or resulting Report on Compliance to demonstrate PCI DSS compliance.
+Suppose your enterprise qualifies as merchant Level 2 or service provider Level 2.
+In that case, it won’t need a yearly onsite audit by a Qualified Security Assessor or a resulting Report on Compliance to demonstrate PCI DSS compliance.
 Only level 1 entities need the audit.

 Instead, merchants in levels 2, 3, and 4 may submit a completed Self-Assessment Questionnaire to the PCI Security Standards Council (PCI SSC) and perform a few other tasks before making an Attestation of Compliance.
-However, with as many as 281 requirements to address and other required tasks to complete, becoming PCI compliant can take Level 2 entities a full year or more.
+However, with as many as 281 requirements to address and other required tasks, becoming PCI compliant can take Level 2 entities an entire year or more.

 What is PCI DSS?

-The payment card industry—in particular, credit card brands Visa, Mastercard, American Express, Discover, and JCB—leads the Security Standards Council.
-It developed the PCI DSS framework in 2004 to ensure the security of credit card data and cardholder data, in particular e-commerce transactions.
+The payment card industry—particularly credit card brands Visa, Mastercard, American Express, Discover, and JCB—leads the Security Standards Council.
+It developed the PCI DSS framework in 2004 to ensure the security of credit card data and cardholder data, in particular, e-commerce transactions.

 Recognizing that different organizations have different security risks, however, the council established four merchant levels and two service provider levels.
-Level 1 is the most stringent, for entities processing 6 million or more credit card transactions per year (as well as those that have suffered a data breach) and service providers handling more than 300,000 payment card transactions annually.
+Level 1 is the most stringent for entities processing 6 million or more credit card transactions per year (as well as those that have suffered a data breach) and service providers handling more than 300,000 transactions annually.

 The PCI DSS compliance criteria and requirements for merchant and service provider Level 2 are: